fANZYo/electronic_life/README.md

 This is the project from Eloquent Javascript chapter 7

-This version only runs in the console, later versions with display on the page
+This version only runs in the console, later versions with display on the page.

 [Live demo](https://fanzyo.github.io/electronic_life/)